-At 31 March 2018 there was £4.3m receivables past due (2017: £1.7m) against which an allowance for doubtful debts of £0.9m has been made (2017: £0.8m).
+At 31 March 2018 there were £4.3m receivables past due over 30 days (2017: £1.7m) against which an allowance for doubtful debts of £0.9m has been made (2017: £0.8m).

 Treasury investments

 The Directors do not believe that the Group is exposed to any material concentrations of credit risk in relation to treasury investments, including amounts on deposit with counterparties.